 The Councils promote the exchange of information and encourage discussion on matters concerning building enclosures and related science, such as training, education, technology transfer, weather conditions and local issues and cases.

-The Building Enclosure Technology and Environment Council (BETEC) of the National Institute of Building Sciences and the American Institute of Architects signed an agreement to establish the BEC initiative on May 18, 2004.
+The National Institute of Building Sciences Building Enclosure Technology and Environment Council (BETEC) and the American Institute of Architects signed an agreement to establish the BEC initiative on May 18, 2004.

 Their initial goal was to have local AIA components establish at least nine BECs by May of 2007.
 Since then, the program has founded 25 chapters, representing both cities and states.
 There are currently BEC Chapters in:

 Want to get involved in your local BEC?
 Contact the Chair of the local BEC Chapter in your region to find out about how you can participate in meetings and join your local Council.

 Don't see a BEC Chapter listed for your area?
 If your city/region does not have a BEC Chapter yet, consider establishing one.
 Learn how.